-Frequency with mechanisms into which climate-related issues are a scheduled agenda item Please explain Scheduled - all guiding strategy Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding business plans Setting performance objectives Monitoring implementation and performance of objectives Overseeing major capital expenditures, acquisitions and divestitures Monitoring and overseeing progress against goals and targets for addressing climate-related issues Climate-related issues receive direct oversight from the Board because we believe effective stewardship in this area is a part of our social responsibility as a corporation and is essential to our success as a business.
-In 2017, the Board held six meetings, and committees of the Board held a total of 37 meetings.
-Overall attendance at such meetings was aprixmately 99%.
-Each Director attended 75% or more of the aggregate of all meetings of the Board and the committees on which he or she served during 2017.
+Frequency with which climate-related issues are a scheduled agenda item Governance mechanisms into which climate-related issues are integrated Please explain Scheduled - all meetings Reviewing and guiding strategy Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding annual budgets Reviewing and guiding business plans Setting performance objectives Monitoring implementation and performance of objectives Overseeing major capital expenditures, acquisitions and divestitures Monitoring and overseeing progress against goals and targets for addressing climate- related issues Climate-related issues receive direct oversight from the Board because we believe effective stewardship in this area is a part of our social responsibility as a corporation and is essential to our success as a business.
+In 2018, the Board held six meetings, and committees of the Board held a total of 34 meetings.
+Overall attendance at such meetings was approximately 95%.
+Each Director attended 75% or more of the aggregate of all meetings of the Board and the committees on which he or she served during 2018.
 (Proxy, p.
 32) Review of climate-related issues is scheduled at a minimum of one full-Board meeting annually, and all Public Issues and Diversity Review committee meetings.
 The charter states that as part of its authorities and responsibilities, the Committee will review the nature and scope of the Company's sustainability goals and the Company's progress toward achieving those goals.
-The Committee will receive at least annually, presentations by the Chief Sustainability Officer, and others as required, related to the accomplishment of the Company's sustainability goals.
+The Committee will receive at least annually, presentations by the Chief Public Affairs, Communications and Sustainability Officer, and others as required, related to the accomplishment of the Company's sustainability goals.
 The Board reviews and provides guidance on risks via a well-defined Enterprise Risk Management process, into which climate-related risks are incorporated.
-The Board set as a priority for the Company's President and CEO the implementation of the World Without Waste initiative, which aims to collect and recycle one bottle for each bottle the Company produces by 2020.
+The Board set as a priority for the Company's CEO the implementation of the World Without Waste initiative, which aims to collect and recycle one bottle for each bottle the Company produces by 2020.
 (Proxy, p.
-50) While beneficial to the environment, the initiative also intends to increase the amount of available r/PET, which will significantly reduce carbon emissions in the packaging production process.
-To monitor performance against the Company's senior leaders.
+50) The initiative also intends to increase the amount of available rPET, which will significantly reduce carbon emissions in the packaging production process.
+To monitor performance against the Company's strategic goals and leadership objectives, the Board receives regular updates and actively engages in dialogue with our Company's senior leaders.

 These updates occur monthly, and a report is generated for the Public Issues and Diversity Review Committee quarterly.
-Boardroom discussions are enhanced with hands-on experiences, such as market visits, which provide Directors an opportunity to see strategy execution first hand.
+Boardroom discussions are enhanced with "hands-on" experiences, such as market visits, which provide Directors an opportunity to see strategy execution first hand.
 (Proxy, p.
 27)

-(C1.2) Below board-level, provide the highest-level management position(s) or committee(s) with responsibility for climate-related issues.
+(C1.2) Provide the highest management-level position(s) or committee(s) with responsibility for climate-related issues.

-Name of the position(s) and/or committee(s) Responsibility Frequency of reporting to the board on climate-related issues Other C-Suite Officer, please specify (President and Chief Executive Officer) Both assessing and managing climate-related risks and opportunities More frequently than quarterly Other C-Suite Officer, please specify (SVP, Chief PAC & Sustainability Officer) Both assessing and managing climate-related risks and opportunities More frequently than quarterly Other C-Suite Officer, please specify (Chief Technical Officer) Both assessing and managing climate-related risks and opportunities More frequently than quarterly Other, please specify (VP Gbl Pub Policy, Env Sust & Soc Impact) Both assessing and managing climate-related risks and opportunities More frequently than quarterly
+Name of the position(s) and/or committee(s) Responsibility Frequency of reporting to the board on climate- related issues Other C-Suite Officer, please specify Chairman of the Board and Chief Executive Officer Both assessing and managing climate-related risks and opportunities More frequently than quarterly Other C-Suite Officer, please specify SVP, Chief PAC & Sustainability Officer Both assessing and managing climate-related risks and opportunities More frequently than quarterly

-(C1.2a) Describe where in the organizational structure this/these position(s) and/or committees lie, what their associated responsibilities are, and how climate-related issues are monitored.
+(C1.2a) Describe where in the organizational structure this/these position(s) and/or committees lie, what their associated responsibilities are, and how climate-related issues are monitored (do not include the names of individuals).